-- a.
-The Director of Student Conduct or designee shall present the case on behalf of the University, including witnesses and/or documentary evidence to establish the conduct violation. - b.
-The Director of Student Conduct or designee may submit as documentary evidence any notes from the Informal Resolution Meeting offered to the Respondent in Chapter 6, Section III of this Code.

-- c.
-The Investigator, if applicable, will present the investigation report to the Hearing Panel. - d.
+- 1. The Director of Student Conduct or designee shall present the case on behalf of the University, including witnesses and/or documentary evidence to establish the conduct violation. - 2.
+The Director of Student Conduct or designee may submit as documentary evidence any notes from the Mutual Resolution meeting offered to the Respondent in Chapter 6, Section IV of this Code. - 3.
+The Investigator, if applicable, will present the investigation report to the Hearing Panel. - 4.
 The Respondent is expected to give truthful testimony.
-Furnishing untruthful testimony may subject the Respondent to additional action under this Code. - e.
-The Respondent or his/her Representative, shall be given the opportunity to present any witness or documentary evidence that he or she wishes to offer, provided that, at the discretion of the Chair of the Hearing Panel and/or Hearing Panel Staff Advisor, the evidence is relevant to the charge or other evidence presented and does not otherwise infringe the rights of other Students.
-The Respondent or his/her Representative shall also be afforded an opportunity to transmit questions, through the Chair of the Hearing Panel, to those witnesses who testify at the proceedings and to examine any documents offered as evidence.
+Furnishing untruthful testimony may subject the Respondent to additional action under this Code. - 5.
+The Respondent shall be given the opportunity to present any witness or documentary evidence that he or she wishes to offer, provided that, at the discretion of the Chair of the Hearing Panel and/or Hearing Panel Staff Advisor, the evidence is relevant to the charge or other evidence presented and does not otherwise infringe the rights of other Students.
+The Respondent shall also be afforded an opportunity to transmit questions, through the Chair of the Hearing Panel, to those witnesses who testify at the proceedings and to examine any documents offered as evidence.
 Documentary evidence does not include written witness statements.
-Written witness statements are admissible only in accordance with paragraph (h) of this Chapter 7, Section III. - f.
-Prior to a hearing on a Serious Violation, the Respondent or his/her Representative, upon request to the Director of Student Conduct or designee, must be given the opportunity to review any documentary evidence that will be used at the hearing and to obtain a list of witnesses. - g.
-The Respondent or his/her Representative may seek the assistance of the Student Counsel Office and witness(es) to the incident may seek the assistance of the Student Attorney General Office in obtaining attendance of University students or employees at the hearing.
+Written witness statements are admissible only in accordance with paragraph (h) of this Chapter 7, Section III. - 6.
+Prior to a hearing on a Serious Violation, the Respondent, upon request to the Director of Student Conduct or designee, must be given the opportunity to review any documentary evidence that will be used at the hearing and to obtain a list of witnesses. - 7.
+The Respondent may seek the assistance of the Student Counsel Office and witness(es) to the incident may seek the assistance of the Student Attorney General Office in obtaining attendance of University students or employees at the hearing.
 University students or employees called as witnesses must attend the hearing unless compliance would result in significant and unavoidable personal hardships or substantial interference with normal University activities.
 All witnesses are required to give truthful testimony.
-Furnishing untruthful testimony or failing to appear after an appropriate request may subject an employee or student witness to appropriate disciplinary action. - h.
-Written statements of evidence by a witness in lieu of appearance and testimony at the hearing may be admitted into evidence as follows: Subject to other provisions in this Code relating to the admissibility of evidence, such written statements may be admitted into evidence only if the witness is unavailable.
+Furnishing untruthful testimony or failing to appear after an appropriate request may subject an employee or student witness to appropriate disciplinary action.

+8. Written statements of evidence by a witness in lieu of appearance and testimony at the hearing may be admitted into evidence as follows: Subject to other provisions in this Code relating to the admissibility of evidence, such written statements may be admitted into evidence only if the witness is unavailable.
 For a witness to be considered unavailable, it must be clearly demonstrated that the witness's attendance would result in significant and unavoidable personal hardship or substantial interference with normal University activities.
 A witness's desire to avoid cross-examination may not be used to demonstrate "personal hardship."
 To be eligible for admission into evidence, such written statements must be signed by the individual writing the statement and witnessed by a person designated by the Director of Student Conduct.